StringEpsilon/PhpSerializerNET/README.md

 `bool`, `long`, `double`, `string`, `null` (object), `Dictionary<object, object>` or `List<object>`.

-`List<object>` is only returned when an associative array has only integers as keys.
-This behavior might be adjusted in the future.
+`List<object>` is only returned when an associative array only has consecutive integers as keys.
+You can adjust this behavior via the `PhpDeserializationOptions.UseLists` option:
+`Default` => Return list on consecutive integers.
+`OnAllIntegerKeys` => Return list if all keys are integers.
+`Never` => Always return a dictionary.

 This library also supports deserialising into specific datatypes: